Anvita Abbi

-Professor Anvita Abbi (born 9 January 1949) is an Indian linguist and scholar of minority languages, known for her studies on tribal languages and other minority languages of South Asia.
+Anvita Abbi (born 9 January 1949) is an Indian linguist and scholar of minority languages, known for her studies on tribal languages and other minority languages of South Asia.
 In 2013, she was honoured with the Padma Shri, the fourth highest civilian award by the Government of India for her contributions to the field of linguistics.

 Biography

-Anvita Abbi was born on 9 January 1949, in Agra to family that had produced a number of Hindi writers.
+Anvita Abbi was born on 9 January 1949, in Agra to a family that had produced a number of Hindi writers.
 After schooling at local institutions, she graduated in economics (BA Hons) from the University of Delhi in 1968.
 Subsequently, she secured a master's degree (MA) in linguistics from the same university with first division and first rank in 1970 and continued her studies to obtain a PhD from Cornell University, Ithaca, USA, in 1975, with a major in General Linguistics and minor in South Asian Linguistics.

 She worked as professor of linguistics at Centre for Linguistics, School of Language, Literature and Culture Studies.
 She currently lives in New Delhi.